BU-Spark/ds-resources/geopandas-guide/geoEDA_README.md

-# Geospatial Analysis with GeoPandas: Boston's WiFi Locations
+# Getting Started With GeoPandas

 ## Description
 This Jupyter Notebook performs a geospatial analysis focusing on the WiFi locations around the city of Boston using the GeoPandas library.
 It demonstrates how to visualize, clean, and manipulate geospatial data effectively.